 Chris Doherty joined the LCTV Board of Directors in 2010, the same year he became a Selectman for the Town of Newcastle.
 One of the first things Chris did as a member of both boards was circulate a petition to find out if the townspeople of Newcastle wanted to have their Select Board meetings taped and broadcast.
 The quickly growing number of signers convinced him that this was an important issue for the townspeople.
-Chris has been very generous with his equipment, lending LCTV a trailer for a massive dump run and an on-site construction trailer that was used as a mobile production studio for the live broadcast of the 2015 Pumpkinfest Regetta.
+Chris has been very generous with his equipment, lending LCTV a trailer for a massive dump run and an on-site construction trailer that was used as a mobile production studio for the live broadcasts of the 2015 and 2016 Pumpkinfest Regettas.

 John Emerson has been involved with LCTV since the early 1990s when founder Ivan Flye ask him to join the LCTV Board of Directors as a representative from Nobleboro.
 John has contributed his time and talent, steadily and loyally, from construction projects (LCTV’s wonderful front porch!) to his current position as President of the Board.
 John has learned how to operate field and studio cameras and has helped with numerous productions over the years, included Maine Music, Fit with Click, and the annual Pumpkinfest Parades and Regattas.
 John was also instrumental in encouraging Nobleboro to make a financial commitment to LCTV.
 John is a great team player; LCTV is lucky to have his support.